Sabrinas Organizing

 CLOSET THINGS TO TOSS

-Jewelry (Affiliate Link) you don’t like
+Jewelry (affiliate) you don’t like

-Hats (Affiliate Link) you don’t use
+Hats (affiliate) you don’t use

-Cardboard Boxes (Affiliate Link) you don't need
+Cardboard Boxes (affiliate) you don't need

 Old and torn clothing items that have seen better days